tophikmohammed1234/apple.com-clone/README.md

 # Apple-Clone

-Apple.com clone web app that is built using React.js and fetch data from a json file found in public folder.
+Apple.com clone web app that is built using React.js and fetch data from a json file found in public folder and youtube api.

 # Motivation